Quantum-Accelerators/quacc/docs/user/wflow_engines.md

         For a more detailed tutorial on how to use Covalent, refer to the ["Covalent Quick Start"](https://docs.covalent.xyz/docs/get-started/quick-start).

-=== "Parsl"

-    Take a moment to read Parsl documentation's ["Quick Start"](https://parsl.readthedocs.io/en/stable/quickstart.html) to get a sense of how Parsl works.
-Namely, you should understand the concept of a [`@python_app`](https://parsl.readthedocs.io/en/stable/1-parsl-introduction.html#Python-Apps) and [`@join_app`](https://parsl.readthedocs.io/en/stable/1-parsl-introduction.html?highlight=join_app#Dynamic-workflows-with-apps-that-generate-other-apps), which describe individual compute tasks and dynamic job tasks, respectively.

-    !!!
-Info

-        For a more detailed tutorial on how to use Parsl, refer to the ["Parsl Tutorial"](https://parsl.readthedocs.io/en/stable/1-parsl-introduction.html) and the even more detailed ["Parsl User Guide"](https://parsl.readthedocs.io/en/stable/userguide/index.html).

 === "Jobflow"

     Take a moment to read the Jobflow documentation's [Quick Start](https://materialsproject.github.io/jobflow/tutorials/1-quickstart.html) to get a sense of how Jobflow works.
 Namely, you should understand the `Job` and `Flow` definitions, which describe individual compute tasks and workflows, respectively.